clojuresque/base/README.txt

 ## Caveats

-* Sitting between the chairs of [Clojure][clj]'s namespace based and the other languages file based compilation, you have to include or exclude namespaces based on filenames for now.

 * Automatic recognition of namespaces only works if the `ns` form is the first in the file.
 Comments may precede the form.
 The symbol is allowed to be fully qualified: `clojure.core/ns`.